NicholasPerez1402/NicholasPerez1402.github.io/index.md

 * Lab 1

     I really enjoyed doing lab 1, part 1 as it was our first time applying the things I was learning in my lecture class.
-Since this is my first time doing a cs class and really learning Computer Science i wanted to add lab 1 because it was my first ever project.
+Since this is my first time doing a Computer Science lecture class and really learning Computer Science i wanted to add lab 1 because it was my first ever project.
 The start of my Computer Science career!

 * Lab 5